 What Is the Most Common Abuse in Philadelphia Nursing Homes?

-Get a FREE Consultation
+Get a FREE Consultation Google Reviews 5.0 Rating

 Understanding Nursing Home Abuse in Philadelphia

-The Pennsylvania Department of Health, Division of Nursing Care Facilities is responsible for licensing and inspecting these nursing homes.
+The Pennsylvania Department of Health, Division of Nursing Care Facilities, is responsible for licensing and inspecting these nursing homes.
 This ensures that they meet state and federal regulations, offering essential assurances of quality and safety for residents and their families.
 However, despite these regulatory measures, the city’s nursing homes have frequently come under scrutiny for numerous instances of abuse and neglect.

 The quality of these nursing homes varies considerably.
-Medicare, the U.S. government’s health program for elderly citizens, rates nursing homes from one to five stars, based on health inspections, staffing, and quality measures.
+Medicare, the U.S. government’s health insurance program for elderly citizens, rates nursing homes from one to five stars, based on health inspections, staffing, and quality measures.
 A quick perusal of the Medicare database reveals that a significant number of Philadelphia’s nursing homes scored below the national average.

 In recent years, there has been a growing concern over the plight of older adults in these facilities.
 The challenge now is to ensure that every Philadelphia nursing home resident is protected from abuse and neglect and to implement strategies that raise the quality of care across all facilities.